 The Process and Costs of Drug Development

-The investment required for discovering and developing each new drug averages $2 billion USD.
+In 2018, the total monetary investment required for discovering and developing a new drug averages $2 billion USD.
 In addition, the process of taking a synthesized compound to the market as a drug can take years, even decades.
+To top it all off, only 1 out of every 20 drugs that enter expensive clinical trials makes it to approval.
 With such high risk and no promise of reward, companies and institutions continue to work toward developing new drugs to save and improve lives.
-We take a look at the huge costs involved in getting a new drug from the lab bench to the pharmacy shelf.
+We take a look at the process and costs involved in getting a new drug from the lab bench to the pharmacy shelf.

 Table of Contents

 What’s often lost on people is how incredible it is that we find any human medicines at all.
 Every human being is 40 trillion cells, working together.
 I tell our people, you have to think every medicine we find is a miracle that fits in the palm of your hand.
 We’ve unlocked, in a sense, a billion years of evolution of the eukaryotic cell and human biology and somehow we found something able to move the needle in this incredibly complex system.Vasant Narasimhan – CEO, Novartis

 The U.S. Food and Drug Administration (FDA) recognizes any substance used in the diagnosis, cure, mitigation, treatment or prevention of disease as a drug.
 Drugs must be able to provide patients with real, tangible benefits against diseases.
 This might sound simple, but developing medicine that is both safe and effective is a difficult and expensive process.
 Rigorous scientific study and science-based evidence is the foundation of drug development, separating modern medicine from ‘treatments’ such as aromatherapy and alkaline water.